Self-Preference Bias in Rubric-Based Evaluation of Large Language Models: Abstract

 \section{Abstract}

 LLM-as-a-judge has become the \textit{de facto} approach for evaluating LLM outputs.
 However, judges are known to exhibit \textit{self-preference bias} (SPB): they tend to favor outputs produced by themselves or by models from their own family.
 This skews evaluations and, thus, hinders model development, especially in settings of recursive self-improvement.
 We present the first study of SPB in rubric-based evaluation, an increasingly popular benchmarking paradigm where judges issue binary verdicts on individual evaluation criteria, instead of assigning holistic scores or rankings.
-Using IFEval, a benchmark with programmatically verifiable rubrics, we show that SPB persists even when evaluation criteria are entirely objective: among rubrics where generators fail, judges can be up to 50\% more likely to incorrectly mark them as satisfied when the output is their own.
+Using IFEval and LiveCodeBench, benchmarks with programmatically verifiable rubrics, we show that SPB persists even when evaluation criteria are entirely objective: among rubrics where generators fail, judges can be more than 50\% more likely to incorrectly mark them as satisfied when the output is their own.
 We also find that, similarly to other evaluation paradigms, ensembling multiple judges helps mitigate SPB, but without fully eliminating it.
 On HealthBench, a medical chat benchmark with subjective rubrics, we observe that SPB skews model scores by up to 10 points, a potentially decisive margin when ranking frontier models.
-We analyze the factors that drive SPB in this setting, finding that negative rubrics, extreme rubric lengths, and subjective topics like emergency referrals are particularly susceptible.
+We analyze the factors that drive SPB in this setting, finding that negative rubrics and subjective topics like communication and emergency referrals are particularly susceptible.